juvalen/mb-checker/README.md

 Use original chrome bookmark file or use a stored one.

 ## Output files
-Script crawls the bookmark file using **requests.head** method to access each site.
+Script crawls the bookmark file using **requests.head** method to access each site and retrieve http return code.
 It has a hardcoded 10" timeout.
-It retrieves the http return code.

 After processing all these files will be added to `work_dir`: